top of page

 Jeffrey Meier (Western Washington University) studies manifold theory and knot theory in dimensions three and four.

 At the 2024 Polymath Jr, Jeffrey will run a project on 3- and 4-dimensional topology.
-More details to appear.

 Steven Miller (Williams College) is working in analytic number theory, random matrix theory, and probability.
 He has been the director of the SMALL REU program for over a decade.